7 Strategies for Using a Chatbot in Lead Generation

 In lead generation, how quickly you respond to customers matters.
 Good thing speed is one of a chatbot’s special powers.

 Chatbots can proactively approach your customers or reply the second a customer initiates a chat.
 Not only does this reduce your risk of losing a sale, but it shows customers that you’re actively trying to help them and don’t expect them to wait.

 Even if a customer prefers to speak to a human agent, using a chatbot keeps your visitors from having to search your site wondering how to contact your team.
-Your chatbot can then collect the visitor’s contact information before forwarding them to the appropriate agent.
+According to our consumer chatbot perceptions survey, your customers are happy to speak to a chatbot first in order to be transferred to an agent.
+Your chatbot can use this opportunity to collect the visitor’s contact information and start building a profile.

 Keep the welcome message short and interesting

 Breaking the ice with your customers is a crucial first step in the lead generation process.
 It can make or break your efforts: if it’s too overwhelming, you risk annoying your customer.
 Too boring, they won’t click.

 With your opt-in message, we recommend keeping it concise.
 Have the chatbot introduce itself and inquire about the customer’s visit.
 For example, “Hi, I’m Byte, the Really Great Tech Store’s chatbot.
 I can answer questions and do certain tasks.
 What can I help you with today?”